seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 		"AlbumTitle":"Wordplay [SINGLE EP]"}
 	]}

-e.
+f.
 Play a media item listed in the HKWHub app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you want to play a media item listed in the HKWHub app, use ``play_hub_media`` by specifying the media item with ``PersistentID``.
 The ``PersistentID`` is available from the response of ``media_list`` command.